-Fluorescence trajectories of immobilized molecules provide access to kinetics on the millisecond to second timescales via a dwell-time analysis (Supplementary Fig. 1)41-43.
+Fluorescence trajectories of immobilized molecules provide access to kinetics on the millisecond to second timescales via a dwell-time analysis (Supplementary Fig. 1)^{41-43}.
 For freely diffusing molecules, millisecond dynamics can be studied in the same fashion when molecules diffuse slowly^{44,45}.
-The detection and quantification of submillisecond conformational dynamics in quickly diffusing molecules (with the maximum timescale limited by the burst duration) is possible via FRET-FCS^{44,46,47}, filtered-FCS^{48,49}, burst-variance analysis (BVA)50, FRETtwo-channel kernel-based density distribution estimator51, dynamic PDA52, FRET efficiency E versus fluorescence-weighted average donor lifetime $\langle \tau{D(A)} \rangle{F}$ analysis (E- τ plots)^{52,53}, nanosecond-FCS54, recurrence analysis of single particles55, photon-by-photon maximum likelihood approaches^{40,56-59} and Monte Carlo diffusion-enhanced photon inference (MC-DEPI)60.
+The detection and quantification of submillisecond conformational dynamics in quickly diffusing molecules (with the maximum timescale limited by the burst duration) is possible via FRET-FCS44,46,47, filtered-FCS48,49, burst-variance analysis (BVA)50, FRETtwo-channel kernel-based density distribution estimator51, dynamic PDA52, FRET efficiency E versus fluorescence-weighted average donor lifetime $\langle \tau{D(A)} \rangle_F$ analysis $(E-\tau \text{ plots})^{52,53}$, nanosecond-FCS54, recurrence analysis of single particles55, photon-by-photon maximum likelihood approaches 40,56-59 and Monte Carlo diffusion-enhanced photon inference (MC-DEPI)60.
 To assess how consistently dynamics can be detected in smFRET measurements, we asked the participants to evaluate whether the proteins were static or dynamic on the (sub-) millisecond timescale and which method they used to come to this conclusion (Supplementary Table 6).

-BVA and $E-\tau$ plots are frequently used techniques to visualize FRET dynamics by comparing the measured data to theoretical expectations.
+BVA and E- τ plots are frequently used techniques to visualize FRET dynamics by comparing the measured data to theoretical expectations.
 BVA detects dynamics by estimating the standard deviation of the FRET efficiency over individual bursts, using a predefined photon window (typically ≥100 μs depending on the molecular brightness).
-Due to FRET dynamics, the standard deviation of the FRET signal within a burst (red line in Fig. 4a) can be higher than expected from shot noise (black semicircle in Fig. 4a), which becomes visible as a deviation or apparent dynamic shift, ds50.
+Due to FRET dynamics, the standard deviation of the FRET signal within a burst (red line in Fig. 4a) can be higher than expected from shot noise (black semicircle in Fig. 4a), which becomes visible as a deviation or apparent dynamic shift, ds^{50} .
 In the $E-\tau$ plots, the observed FRET efficiency determined via intensity (Fig. 4b) is a species-weighted average and, in the presence of dynamics, the position along the y axis depends on the fraction of time spent in the respective states.
-The fluorescence lifetime of the donor (Fig. 4b, $\langle \tau{D(A)} \rangle{F}$, x axis) is a photon-weighted average, because only a single lifetime is determined.
+The fluorescence lifetime of the donor (Fig. 4b, $\langle \tau{\mathrm{D(A)}} \rangle{\mathrm{F}}$, x axis) is a photon-weighted average, because only a single lifetime is determined.
 Hence, it is weighted toward the lifetime of low-FRFT states as they emit more donor photons^{52,53}, shifting the data to the right of the 'static' FRET line.
 E-τ plots can detect dynamics on the nanosecond to millisecond timescale.
-Here, we have included an additional correction that considers distance fluctuations of the flexible dye linkers (6 Å) resulting in a slightly curved 'static' FRET line^{52,61}.
+Here, we have included an additional correction that considers distance fluctuations of the flexible dye linkers (6 Å) resulting in a slightly curved 'static' FRET line 52,61.
 To quantify dynamics between two distinct states, a theoretical 'dynamic' FRET line (red, Fig. 4b) is overlaid.
-Again, ds is defined as the deviation of the observed data from the theoretical static line (Fig. 4b and Supplementary Note 6).
+Again, do is defined as the deviation of the observed data from the theoretical static line (Fig. 4b and Supplementary Note 6).
 It is important to mention that FRET dynamics, and the related ds, are not always of conformational origin.